dbgate/dbgate/README.md

 ## How Can I Contribute?
 You're welcome to contribute to this project!
 Below are some ideas, how to contribute:

-* Create plugins for new import/export formats
+* Create plugins for new import/export formats or database engines
 * Bug fixing
 * Test Mac edition
-* Improve linux package build, add to APT repository
+* Create unit tests
-* Auto-upgrade of electron application
+* Whatever else

 Any help is appreciated!